 With Finale 3D you can script integrated shows that include both flame systems and pyro.
 Of course, you can also script shows that are exclusively pyro or exclusively flame, but the ability to script integrated shows is one of the great benefits of designing visually.
-You’ll need a flame system like MAGICFX Flamaniac, Explo X2 Wave Flamer, Galaxis G-Flame.
+You’ll need a flame system like MAGICFX Flamaniac, Explo X2 Wave Flamer, or Galaxis G-Flame.
 Please email Finale if you want to confirm your flame system is supported.
 You’ll also need a compatible firing system or any of the DMX-capable firing systems such as Piroshow, Pyromac, Pyrosure, Cobra, Mongoose, or fireTEK.
 That’s it.
 You’ll be able to design the full show in Finale 3D and export the show as one or more scripts for the system or systems you are using for your show.

 Figure 1 – Designing a show with flame and pyro (notice the stars falling from the aerial shells).

 In Finale 3D, you will use a separate position to represent each flame unit, or DMX fixture.
 We call these positions “Flame Positions” or “DMX fixtures” to distinguish them from the “Pyro Positions“.
 In contrast to pyro positions that merely represent a location, each flame position represents the physical flame unit itself.
 It follows from this distinction that you can’t have pyro and flame coming from the same “position.”
 Flame effects can only come from flame positions, which represent the flame units themselves.
 It wouldn’t make any sense to have a pyro effect coming from a flame unit.
 Thus, if you want pyro and flame from the same physical location you need a pair of positions for that location: one pyro position and one flame position, as shown in Figure 2.

 Figure 2 – A pyro position represents a location, whereas a flame position represents the flame unit or DMX fixture itself.